 - Costume jewellery

-There are agencies out there looking for beautiful, plus size women to work as models.
-Companies that focus on the plus-size market are always looking out for new and fresh faces all the time.
-Many manufacturers in the fashion industry are also seeking plus-size models to showcase their plus size fashion design creations.
+Now that you know that there are agencies out there looking for beautiful plus-size women to work as models, you should know that companies that focus on the market will also be constantly looking for new and fresh faces.
+Also, remember that many manufacturers in the fashion industry are also seeking plus-size models to showcase their fashion creations.

 IF YOU ARE FULL-BODIED AND SHAPELY, WOULD YOU CARE TO BE A PLUS SIZE MODEL?